1501 Classified Employee Complaint Procedure

 Section D: Ineligible Issues

-1. Issues which are pending or have been concluded by direct appeal to the State Personnel Board, the Georgia Commission on Equal Opportunity or through other administrative or judicial procedures,
+1. Issues which are pending or have been concluded by direct appeal to the State Personnel Board, the Equal Employment Opportunity Commission, the Georgia Commission on Equal Opportunity or through other administrative or judicial procedures,

 2. Issues which are subject to appeal, review or relief through other provisions of the rules,